ropensci/roweb3/content/blog/2022-12-15-dynamite-r-package/index.md

 ## Future directions

-In future, we plan to also support group-specific effects for time-invariant effects, and more distributions such as Weibull, multinomial, and `\(t\)`-distribution.
+In future, we plan to also support group-specific effects for time-invariant effects, and more distributions such as Weibull, multinomial, and `\(t\)`-distribution for the response variables.
-We would also be very interested in seeing and hearing how the package is used in various applications, especially if you can share your data openly.
+We would also be very interested in hearing how the package is used in various applications, especially if you can share your data openly.
 Pull requests and other contributions are very welcome.